 Alexander the Great in Asia

-The newest addition to my collection is tied to Alexander the Great at a turbulent time near the end of his life.
+The newest addition to my collection is tied to Alexander the Great at a turbulent time near the end of his life or shortly after his death.
 As Alexander proposed to push further east beyond the Hyphasis River, his armies pushed back (326 BCE).
 In the West he dealt with threats and misbehavior from his satraps/governors.
-The coin is a drachm from Lampsakos with interesting provenance from the last years of Alexander's reign.
+The coin is a drachm from Lampsakos with interesting provenance.

 Charles Le Brun (1619-1690), Alexander and Porus, 1673, the Louvre, Public Domain via Wikimedia Commons.
 Alexander and King Porus during the Battle of the Hydaspes in 326 BCE (today the river Jhelum in Pakistan a tributary of the Indus River).
 Alexander's horse, Buchepahlas, dies after this battle.